mmuratarat/mmuratarat.github.io/_pages/faq.md

 \end{split}
 $$

+It turns out that the conditional probability does not depend on $a$!
+The probability of an exponential random variable exceeding the value $x+a$ given $a$ is the same as the variable originally exceeding that value $x$, regardless of $a$.
+For an example, the probability that a job runs for one additional hour is the same as the probability that it ran for one hour originally, regardless of how long it’s been running.

+The exponential distribution is memoryless because the past has no bearing on its future behavior.
+Every instant is like the beginning of a new random period, which has the same distribution regardless of how much time has already elapsed ($P(X > 14 \mid X > 8) = P(X > 6)$).

 The exponential distribution is the only continuous distribution that is memoryless (or with a constant rate).
 Geometric distribution, its counterpart, is the only distribution that is memoryless.

+There is an interesting relationship between the exponential distribution and the Poisson distribution.
+Suppose that the time that elapses between two successive events follows the exponential distribution with a mean of $\lambda$ units of time.
+Also assume that these times are independent, meaning that the time between events is not affected by the times between previous events.
+If these assumptions hold, then the number of events per unit time follows a Poisson distribution with mean $\mu = \frac{1}{\lambda}$.
+Conversely, if the number of events per unit time follows a Poisson distribution, then the amount of time between events follows the exponential distribution

+#### What is Poisson distribution?

 #### What is the central limit theorem?